simoatze/llvm_sanitizers/README.md

     export LLVM_INSTALL=/your/install/path
     ./build.sh --prefix=${LLVM_INSTALL}

-The installation script will create a folder called *LLVM* at the same level of the *llvm\_sanitizers* directory and install LLVM into *LLVM\_INSTALL*.
-If you do not specify the `--prefix` option, by default the script will try to install the software under "/usr".
+The installation script will create a folder called `LLVM` at the same level of the `llvm_sanitizers` directory and install Clang/LLVM into `LLVM_INSTALL`.
+If you do not specify the `--prefix` option, by default the script will try to install the software under `/usr`.

 You can specify the `--no-install` option to skip the install (e.g. make install) and keep the executable under the build directory.